Search for dark photons from Higgs boson decays via $ZH$ production with a photon plus missing transverse momentum signature from $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Event reconstruction and selection

 \subsection{Signal region selection}

 The signal region (SR) targets the $\dil$+$\gamma$+\MET final state, where the two same-flavour, oppositely charged leptons come from a $Z$ boson decay, the photon comes from the Higgs boson decay and the \MET arises from the potential undetected dark photon.
 Accepted leptons are required to match the corresponding online trigger candidates, and trigger scale factors and their uncertainties are applied.

-Table~\ref{tab:EventSelection} lists the event selections in the SR, optimised using a multivariate approach to maximize the signal over background acceptance.
+Table~\ref{tab:EventSelection} lists the criteria to select the events in the SR, optimised using a multivariate approach to define the rectangular selection to maximize the signal over background acceptance.
 A BR($H\to \gamma\gamma_d $)~=~5\% was assumed for all dark photon masses.
 The resulting acceptance times efficiency for combined $qqZH$ and $ggZH$ signal events amounts to 10.5\% for all considered $\gamma_d$ masses.

 Accepted signal electrons, reconstructed using a likelihood-based identification algorithm, must fulfill a `Medium' criteria~\cite{EGAM-2018-01}, while `Loose' criteria are used to veto additional electrons in the SR. The likelihood relies on the shape of the EM shower measured in the calorimeter, the quality of the track reconstruction, and the quality of the match between the track and the cluster.
 Similarly, selected muons are also required to have `Medium' quality identification \cite{MUON-2018-03} while `Loose' criteria are used to veto additional muons.
 To suppress hadronic and non-prompt lepton backgrounds, electron and muon candidates are required to satisfy the particle-flow `Loose' isolation criteria, which are based on tracking and calorimeter measurements~\cite{MUON-2018-03}.
 The veto on events with a third loose lepton is used to reduce \zzllll{} and \wzlvll{} contributions.
 The invariant mass of the selected lepton pairs $m_{\ell\ell}$ is required to be within the $Z$ boson peak ($[76-116]~\GeV{}$) to reject processes such as $t\overline{t}$ and \wwlvlv.